 Most cars are presented with an interactive sheet on tablet (in Italian and English), and an application (Android and IOS) can be downloaded to serve as an audio guide (English-Italian), remember to take your headphones!

 On the first floor, a simulator (for a fee, 20 €) allows you to take a short tour in a Lamborghini.
-In addition to the museum itself, the Mudetec also offers a visit to the production lines located right next to the museum.
+In addition to the museum itself, you can also visit the production lines located right next to the museum.
 You will see both the construction of the V12 and the V10, including the always spectacular stage of the “marriage” body / engine.
 It is also possible to privatize some parts of the museum after closing at the end of the day.
 Ample free parking.

 Around the Lamborghini Museum